-Split View divides the main window of Text View in two and displays the active document in both views.
+Split View divides the main window of Text View in two, vertically or horizontally, and displays the active document in both views.
 You can navigate separately in each view, which enables you to see different parts of the document side-by-side.
-Editing changes, however, are made to the underlying document, and are reflected in both views.
+Editing changes in either view are made to the underlying document and are immediately reflected in the other view.

 Create split views of the active document as follows:

-•Horizontal split: Drag down the horizontal-split icon at top right (circled in green in the screenshot below).
+•Horizontal split: Drag down the horizontal-split icon at top right (see screenshot below).

-•Vertical split: Drag the vertical-split icon at bottom left (circled in blue in the screenshot below) to the right.
+•Vertical split: Drag the vertical-split icon at bottom right (see screenshot below) to the left.

 To return to single view from split view, do one of the following:

 •Move the splitter bar to one of the main window's edges that are parallel to it.

 Note: A split view is created for each document individually.

 The main benefit of working in Split View is that you can view different parts of a long document side-by-side, while being able to edit the document in both views.
 The screenshot below shows a document in a vertical Split View.